At Inalab we’re constantly striving to make it as easy as possible for the Federal and State Government agencies to access our solutions.

 Inalab’s contract vehicles were designed to provide our customers with high quality and cost competitive solutions that utilize a streamlined acquisition process which reduces the time and cost associated with attaining our services.
+Our contract vehicles provide our customers with streamlined processes and procedures that allow us to quickly turn around task or delivery-order proposals and start approved projects quickly.
 Each contract was acquired to address the specific needs of our customer base and requires Inalab to successfully satisfy the vetting processes which included the review of our pricing, past performance and capabilities.
-In order to provide access to an increasingly diverse customer base, Inalab maintains a portfolio of contract vehicles as a prime and subcontractor.
-These contracts include GWACs, MACs, BPAs and other IDIQ vehicles which maximize the flexibility of accessing Inalab’s services.
-Inalab has numerous government-wide acquisition contracts and agency-specific vehicles, which support 8(a) and Full & Open contracting opportunities.
+These contracts include Best in Class (BIC) GWACs, MACs, BPAs and other IDIQ vehicles which maximize the flexibility of accessing Inalab’s services.
+Inalab has numerous government-wide acquisition contracts and agency-specific vehicles, which support sole source and open 8(a) and Full & Open contracting opportunities.

 These contracts offer a number of advantages and features for needed services: